-The Co-operative Life is an approved provider for Home Care Packages under the Home Care Packages programme.
+The Co-operative Life is an approved provider for Home Care Packages.

-TCL can deliver personal care, in-home support services and nursing, and allied health and clinical services to people with an approved home care package.
+TCL can deliver in-home support services to people with an approved home care package.

 Commonwealth Health Support Program